 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 9.48 minutes getting to work every day.

-The education level of Lakeview citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.66% of adults 25 and older in Lakeview have a college degree.
+In terms of college education, Lakeview is nearly on par with the US average for all cities of 21.84%: 17.66% of adults 25 and older in Lakeview have a bachelor's degree or advanced degree.

 The per capita income in Lakeview in 2022 was $32,377, which is middle income relative to Oregon and the nation.
 This equates to an annual income of $129,508 for a family of four.
 However, Lakeview contains both very wealthy and poor people as well.